JacobChild/FlowLab_Onboarding/XfoilProject/XFoilProjectAndReport.md

 # NACA 2412 Data and Discussion

+### Introduction

+The NACA 2412 airfoil was created, plotted, and then analyzed under different conditions through various programs In order to better understand basic principles of airfoil analysis and gain a familiarity with XFoil and the XFoil Julia wrapper.
+The results from the analyses are given below followed by validation and verification findings and discussions and then discussions of the overall findings from the data.

+### Table of Contents

+- Findings and Plots

+  - M = 0, Ncrit = 7, Varied Reynolds numbers

+  - M = 0.2, Ncrit = 11, Varied Reynolds numbers

+- Validation and Verification

+  - Validation methods and error discussion

+  - Verification methods and error discussion

+- Overall findings discussion

+  - Reynolds Number trends

+  - Angle of attack trends

+  - Stall trends

+- Conclusion

+- Appendix

+  - High level code explanation and overview

+  - Source code

 <img title="" src="file:///C:/Users/child/Documents/Flow_Lab/Onboarding/XfoilProject/OutputImages/NACA2412PlotFig.jpg" alt="NACA2412Plot" data-align="center" width="332">

 *Figure 1: A Plot of the NACA 2412 Airfoil.
 Generated using Cosine spacing and 20 points on both the top and bottom (for the source code see [Here](https://github.com/JacobChild/FlowLab_Onboarding/blob/9f6389461f356a878bb87c64cd1cda8c4b8043e0/AirFoilCoordinatesArraysActivity.jl))*